Xecades/Notes/docs/Terminal/MacOSCommandCollection.md

-# MacOS Command Collection
+# macOS Command Collection

-Here is a collection of useful tools for MacOS.
+Here is a collection of useful command-line tools for macOS.

 ## General